vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 ## Wednesday December 21

 In the afternoon, I went to Total Health Dental Care on Telegraph Avenue for my regular dental cleaning.
-More details at [2022-12-21-dental-cleaning.md](2022-12-15-dental-cleaning.md).
+The appointment was from 1 PM to 2 PM; I arrived a little before 12:50 PM and left just after 2 PM.
+More details of the actual appointment at [2022-12-21-dental-cleaning.md](2022-12-15-dental-cleaning.md).

+On the way back, I made a trip to the Walgreens at Adeline Street to buy some toiletries, finishing up at the store at about 2:30 PM.